Photon (TV series): Production

 The show was filmed in both the U.S. and Japan.
 Many of the costumes were designed and worn by people who worked on Super Sentai and other tokusatsu programs in Japan.
 Production values were rather low, and a majority of the sets were chroma-keyed in.

 The show only lasted one season, but it did have a series finale.

-Directors: Yasuhiro Horiuchi and Koichi Nakajima.
+Directors were Yasuhiro Horiuchi and Koichi Nakajima.

-Writers: Ray Dryden, Tsunehisa Itô, Satoshi Namiki, Sukehiro Tomita.
+Writers were Ray Dryden, Tsunehisa Itô, Satoshi Namiki, and Sukehiro Tomita.

 Rebroadcast

 The Club Mario segments of The Super Mario Bros.
 Super Show! included segments of Photon under the title Spaced Out Theater.

 Episodes

 Related books

-There were a number of book tie-ins, some of them written by popular comic book, TV and sci-fi author Peter David.
+There were a number of book tie-ins, some of them written by comic book, TV and sci-fi author Peter David.

 Two series of books were planned and started.
-The series aimed at a younger audience was by David under the pseudonym of David Peters, and 6 books were written.
+The series aimed at a younger audience was by David under the pseudonym of David Peters, and six books were written.
 The only published novel of the series aimed at the Young Adult market was written by Michael P. Kube-McDowell under the house name Michael Hudson.